December 1st, 2018

-Each applicant is invited and highly encouraged to attend the application presentation session during the meeting to present their proposal in person.
+Each applicant is invited and highly encouraged in 2021, to join by zoom, the application presentation session during the meeting to present their proposal.
+Instructions on how to do so, along with a time slot will be sent to you.
 Presentations, including Q&A, are limited to 15 minutes per applicant and time limits are strictly observed.
-Come prepared with a well-organized 10-12 minute presentation and plan to allow 3-5 minutes for questions.
+Be prepared with a well-organized 10-12 minute presentation and plan to allow 3-5 minutes for questions.

-If you do not hear from me by May 20 regarding a scheduled time for your presentation at the meeting, please contact me ASAP.
+If you do not hear from me by May 20 regarding a scheduled time for your presentation by Zoom, please contact me ASAP.
 Rarely, but occasionally, a grant application is not received in the office.

 General grants are available for nonprofits and others: for film, TV programs, documentaries, videos, webinars, etc. with applications due annually on April 1 and awards made in June.

 A major goal for GMF’s founder, Ed Craney was to improve commercial broadcasting in the state.
 There is no deadline for grant applications from commercial stations if you can demonstrate that this is an urgent and critical issue & production is time-limited